TITLE 21 AGRICULTURE

 in the interaction.

-(2) The test(s) shall be the responsibility
+(2) The test(s) shall be the

-of the bull(s) owner.
-The conditions of
+responsibility of the bull(s) owner.
+The

 E. Neighboring facilities of a positive T. foetus herd.